Lifecycle Stage Reporting Playbook for HubSpot and Salesforce

 After deciding the best approach, build the solution:

 HubSpot and Salesforce, or Salesforce only (Pre-Pipeline Opportunities)Similar to the Lead object approach, RevBlack works on the Opportunity object in Salesforce.
-Whenever a lead submits a form — or becomes an MQL, depending on the agreed triggers — an Opportunity record is created for that lead.
+Whenever a lead submits a form, or becomes an MQL, depending on the agreed triggers — an Opportunity record is created for that lead.
 These individual records allow RevBlack to report on how many MQLs, SALs, SQLs, and Customers were created in any given period, the same way the Lead object works in HubSpot.
-See the Pre-Pipeline Opportunities Playbook.

 Contact records will register how far each contact progressed.
 If a contact submits a form and drops out at the MQL stage, that will be registered on the contact until they re-engage and progress to the Opportunity stage.
 Automations handle passing the Lead or Opportunity information to the associated contacts, which hold that information so it does not get overwritten.